junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 ### draft notes

-(Dean too eager, caretaker's )

-> Donatello reads Kevin's notes, find out tablets can change and strengthen their arrogance, explains Crowley's change of behavior, betting on it will do the same to Metatron (but why Cas is different, cuz Cas never look for power, he flies away only cuz he wants to keep Dean safe, so this is what's amplified) And two tablets together can unleash huge wave of power, only if angel has angel tablet and demon has demon tablet (balance)
+> Dean/Cas grocery run, get chicken wings, eggs, toilet paper, beer (Dean too eager to help, caretaker's instinct); Cas wants to get Dean pie but finds it running out, Cas more upset than Dean
 >
 > Crowley is still looking for the other half demon tablet, frustrated, personally goes to Warsaw Missouri where he finds Kevin to search
 >
 > The spell doesn't work very powerfully, Metatron needs the angel tablet to boost its power, so looking for the angel tablet (think Cas has it, 0820 spn book), trying to locate and find Cas to get the angel tablet
 >
-> Cas feels Metatron's searching effort, they know Metatron is looking for angel tablet, they need to lure Metatron to Crowley, but also need to make sure they're equal, so they'll need to find the demon tablet for Crowley and make sure Metatron has the angel tablet, for them to fight
+> Cas feels Metatron's searching effort, on their way back, get tattoo; they know Metatron is looking for angel tablet, they need to lure Metatron to Crowley, but also need to make sure they're equal, so they'll need to find the demon tablet for Crowley and make sure Metatron has the angel tablet, for them to fight
 >
+> Donatello reads Kevin's notes, find out tablets can change and strengthen their arrogance, explains Crowley's change of behavior, betting on it will do the same to Metatron (but why Cas is different, cuz Cas never look for power, he flies away only cuz he wants to keep Dean safe, so this is what's amplified) And two tablets together can unleash huge wave of power, only if angel has angel tablet and demon has demon tablet (balance)
+>
 > TFW go to Warsaw, Donatello resonates demon tablet, they find the other half, run into Crowley
 >
 > TFW make deal with Crowley, exchange half demon tablet with angel tablet, Crowley force them to put Donatello to the deal too, they refuse, Donatello agrees, offering to put the two halves together for him
 >
-> Crowley forces Donatello to put demon tablet together, Donatello shows up obedient, Crowley touches the demon tablet and is changed to be fully aggressive, beat them up
+> Crowley forces Donatello to put demon tablet together, Donatello shows up obedient, Crowley touches the demon tablet and is changed to be fully aggressive, beat them up, take them to Crowley's place (in Needham Asylum, Fall River, Massachusetts, with angel proof sigils)
 >
-> Cas prays to Metatron (pretending it's Crowley too powerful and need Metatron's help, Metatron's the only power player now, make Metatron happy) to give him angel tablet (actually still in Crowley's hand)
+> Cas prays to Metatron (pretending it's Crowley too powerful and need Metatron's help, saying Metatron's the only power player now, make Metatron happy) to tell him where Crowley and they are, offering to give him angel tablet (actually still in Crowley's hand)
 >
-> Metatron arrives, steal angel tablet from Crowley, touches the angel tablet and becomes aggressive and arrogant, Crowley pissed
+> Metatron arrives, wipes the angel proof sigils, surprises Crowley, steals angel tablet from Crowley, touches the angel tablet and becomes aggressive and arrogant.
+Crowley is pissed, shift attention to him
 >
 > Both Metatron/Crowley has a tablet now, think they can kill/overpower/overthrow the other side completely
 >